 Arms and in particular biceps are the most sought-after body part.
 There's a good reason for that, besides screaming powerfulness, no other muscle in the body has such a difference in appearance when flexed vs. unflexed (extended).
 Big biceps look like beautiful mountain peaks.

-They draw attention from girls, giving you an edge at the bar or at the party, and they even draw attention from other guys, making them envy you.
+They draw attention from girls, giving you an edge at the bar or at the party, and they even attract attention from other guys, making them envy your guns.

 Basic Biceps Anatomy